AdobeDocs/developers-animatesdk-docs/Layer_object/layer13.md

 #### Description

-A string value that specifies the blend mode at frame.
+Method; A string value that specifies the blend mode at frame.

 #### Example